rasty94/Frikiteam-docs/docs/en/index.md

-# 🚀 Welcome to frikiteam Docs 🚀
+# 🚀 Welcome to Frikiteam Docs 🚀

-Welcome to frikiteam's technical documentation!
+Welcome to Frikiteam's technical documentation!
 I am a professional passionate about technology who shares knowledge and experiences in the world of infrastructure, cloud, and automation.

 ## 🎯 My Idea